Ari de Souza

-Ari de Souza (born 3 March 1939), is a Brazilian former professional footballer who played as a forward.
+Ari de Souza (born 3 March 1939) is a Brazilian former professional footballer who played as a forward.

 Career

-Striker, Ary de Souza played for Canto do Rio, América Mineiro, Ferroviária, Comercial de Ribeirão Preto, Francana and Araxá.
+Ari de Souza played for Canto do Rio, América Mineiro, Ferroviária, Comercial de Ribeirão Preto, Francana and Araxá.
 He was part of the Brazilian national team squad that played in the 1963 South American Championship.
 Ari is in the Ideal Starting XI in the history of América Mineiro, forming the attack alongside Jair Bala and Marco Antônio.